hubbleedu/.github/profile/README.md

 **Hubble** is a web-based social platform that combines tweet-style text posts with swipeable short videos.

-Lightweight, fast, and installable with a single bookmarklet — no downloads, no setup, just instant access to a new kind of social experience unblockable by Dyknow and iBoss (your screen is still visible on Dyknow).
+Lightweight, fast, and just a single bookmarklet — no downloads, no setup, just instant access to a new kind of social experience unblockable by Dyknow and iBoss (your screen is still visible on Dyknow).

 ---